ditt0132/MM/ResourcePack-Generator.md

   # The namespace to use
   Namespace: mythic

-  # If the modelengine resourcepack should be automatically merged
+  # If the ModelEngine resourcepack should be automatically merged
   MergeModelEngine: true

+  # If the HappyHUD resourcepack should be automatically merged
+  MergeHappyHUD: true

   # If the pack should be zipped
   ZipPack: true